BGC Fields of the Future Fellowship applications for the Spring 2027 semester are now open; applications are due Friday May 1, 2026 at 11:59pm EST.

 Details

 The stipend rate is $3,500 per month.
-Fellowships will be awarded for one semester (four months in the fall or spring).
-Fellows will be given a workspace in our Research Center at 38 West 86th Street in New York City and accommodation at Bard Hall, our residential facility located at 410 West 58th Street.
+The fellowship duration is February 15, 2027 through June 15, 2027, with exact dates to be finalized.
+Fellows will be provided a shared, open workspace in the Bard Graduate Center Research Center at 38 West 86th Street in New York City and accommodation at Bard Hall, our residential facility located at 410 West 58th Street.

 We do not reimburse fellows for travel, relocation, housing outside of what is provided at Bard Hall, or visa-related costs in connection with this fellowship award.
 Please note that the fellowship stipend and the value of the provided housing may be subject to taxes for both US citizens and non-US citizens in accordance with US tax code.